qarmazi-labs/Threeangular/README.md

 Include the threeangular="" attribute in the canvas container element, and the directive will add it as a child.
 The directive has the following attributes:

+- exec: Defines where to expect directive configuration, 'standalone' looks for a global object, 'angular' looks for a controller.
 - width: Canvas element width
 - height: Canvas element height
 - canvasid: Canvas element id